nixsterchan/govtech-data-engineer-challenge-2023/README.md

-# Govtech Data Engineer Test 2023
+# Govtech Data Engineer Tech Challenge 2023

 ## Brief Overview
 Greetings and welcome to Nixster's test submission!
 As there were 3 parts to this test, I decided to split them up into their own subfolders.
 For part 1 and part 2, make sure to cd into those folders before running any of the instructions found in their respective markdown files!